In civilization, we are:

 In a moment, I was overcome by rapture: sublime joy in apprehending our perfect, beautiful universe.
 I had felt it at 3 and 4 years old.
 Now it was bigger.
 This perspective and feeling lasted three months.
 When they faded, so did my previous interests.
 More than anything, I wanted to understand the cause of joy.
 I wanted it back.

 I finished high school.
 Barely.
 I started living out of a backpack.
 For 21 years, I independently investigated this mystery.
 I experimented with the elements of my legacy: philosophy, health, and design.
 Toward the end of this period, I did my first darkroom retreats.
 Soon after, in late 2008, the answer came:

 A slight increase of vital energy from adolescence had caused a temporary, partial restoration of my damaged psychic integrity, revealing an enrapturing universe.
 So a massive increase from profound rest in darkness would cause permanent and complete restoration.

-Over the course of my 20 retreats of 2–7 days, noticeable restoration of my psychic integrity and function has occurred.
-I started sweating more when under stress and my body’s scent has improved.
-I do not grind my teeth nearly as much.
+Over the course of my 25 retreats of 2–7 days, noticeable restoration of my psychic integrity and function has occurred.
+My body’s scent has improved.
 I regained some access to my long-buried sexuality.
 From one retreat, I woke up feeling like an adult for the first time in 41 years; this feeling has not changed.
+Alongside my childish panic in the face of challenges, an adult now thinks through them.
 In retreat, symptoms of fibro-myalgia dissipate.
 Flexibility returns.
-I wake up just knowing things that had mystified me, feeling resolution to issues that had frustrated me for decades.
+I wake up just knowing things that have always mystified me and feeling resolved about issues that have frustrated me for decades.
 Insomnia, exhaustion, and suicidal thoughts and feelings evaporate.
 Clarity, energy, relaxedness, even joy return for weeks at a time.
 Basic functioning lasts two months.
 All these came to me after going years at a time without them.

 As Finn says, what else can go right?